 Their terms and conditions make it legal for them to shut down anytime, even without giving you a reason.

-So, If you are serious about starting a website and thinking of it in the long run, you should start with a paid website with a good domain.
+However, if you are serious about your website and thinking of it in the long run, you better start from scratch, with a good domain.
 You can choose your domains depending on the budget here.